shivivats/shivivats.github.io/_pages/blog.md

         {% for post in site.posts %}

-             {% if post.path contains "portfolio" %}
+             {% if post.path contains "blog" %}

                 {% include postbox.html %}